Why Do I Feel Unworthy of Love

 Feeling unworthy of love rarely stays in one area.
 It tends to influence how you think, how you relate to others, and how you respond in everyday situations.

 You might notice it in your relationships, where you find yourself overthinking small changes in tone, response time, or behavior.
-Even neutral moments can feel meaningful, as if you need to interpret what they say about you.
+Even neutral moments can start to feel loaded with meaning, as though every interaction contains evidence about whether you are valued, wanted, accepted, or at risk of being rejected.

 Over time, this can lead to a pattern where you adapt yourself more and more, while feeling less and less certain about whether you are truly being accepted for who you are.